- 2

 Top Places to Visit in Uttarakhand

-- Auli — India’s Premier Ski Destination: At an altitude of 2,519 metres in the Garhwal Himalayas, Auli is India’s finest ski resort, offering gentle to intermediate ski slopes with a spectacular backdrop of Nanda Devi — India’s second-highest peak.
-In summer, Auli transforms into a trekking hub with meadows of oak and conifer forests, and is the base for the famous Kuari Pass trek.
+- Auli — India’s Premier Ski Destination: At an altitude of 2,519 metres in the Garhwal Himalayas, Auli is India’s finest ski resort — offering gentle to intermediate ski slopes with a spectacular backdrop of Nanda Devi, India’s second-highest peak.
+In summer, Auli transforms into a trekking hub with meadows of oak and conifer forests and is the base for the famous Kuari Pass trek — one of the most rewarding trail walks in the Garhwal Himalayas.

 Best Time to Visit Uttarakhand